reiffd7/rec.gov_demographic_analysis/readme.md

 I started with a little more than 1 million rows of reservation data from https://ridb.recreation.gov/download.
 I used docker and sparkbook to gather the columns I wanted to use (Site name, location & Customer location) for sites in Colorado and customers in the United States.
 Next, I cleaned the zipcodes and found corresponding Lat/Long points for each zipcode which would allow me to query the census api.

 I pushed this new dataset to Amazon S3 so that I could access the data on an Amazon EC2 instance and quickly query the api for each site and each census variable cluster.
-I opened a Amazon EC2 instance with twice as much memory and CPUs as my computer.
+I opened a Amazon EC2 instance with much more memory and CPUs than my computer.
 I installed Docker and Sparkbook on the cloud and mapped my localhost:8881 to my instance's localhost:8881.
 With faster computation times, more census variables could be accessed across more zipcodes in a realistic time frame.
 I subdivided colorado sites into Mesa Verde National Park and O'Haver Lake, and collected data across census clusters.
 I pushed the new data to GitHub, pulled it into visualzation.py and graphed it using my Grapher class.

+## Amazon AWS

+This project could not have happened without AWS.
+Early in my dataset creation process, I was paralized by slow computation when querying the census api for multiple sites.
+AWS came to the rescue, providing powerful tools for me to produce census data for multiple sites.
+I used the c4.8xlarge EC2 instance which provided me with 36 CPUs and 60 GiB of memory.
+On the instance, I installed Docker and Apache Spark which allowed me to maneuver my data.

+AWS drastically sped up the dataset generation portion of my project and allowed more time for anlaysis.
+It also created a great workflow where I would be generating data on the cloud and visualizing/statistically analyzing on my local machine while syncing up both sides with GitHub.

 ## Data Pipeline

 Each census cluster dataset was created using Apache Spark.
-This method was chosen due to a couple import characteristics of RDDs (Resilient Distributed Datasets)
+This method was chosen due to a couple important characteristics of RDDs (Resilient Distributed Datasets)
 <li> RDDs can recover from errors</li>
 <li> RDDs are immutable </li>
 <li> RDDs are lazily evaluated </li>